Communication Disorders and Sciences (MS)

 Application and Admission

 The Communication Disorders and Sciences program typically matriculates 35 students each year.
-Additional information on program acceptance rates, student achievement data, and application instructions can be found on the program website; https://education.uoregon.edu/cds/graduate.
-Application materials must be received by January 15th for entry the following September.
+Additional information on program acceptance rates, student achievement data, and application instructions and deadlines can be found on the program website: https://education.uoregon.edu/cds/graduate.

 Program Learning Outcomes